SavOK/SalesTime/README.md

 * Process data with PySpark (clean and normalize)
 * Store data in Postgres
 * Use PostGIST to index spacial data (location)
+* Use Here.com API to get driving/walking time estimate
 * Dash UI to interact with data
 ### Cleaning Data
 * Data saved at S3 as 51 csv files